manojnd9/rtsp-object-detection/README.md

     - Sends sampled frames to an Amazon Kinesis Stream
   - Asynchronous Detection via Kinesis Workers
     - Multiple YOLOv8 Detector Workers, subscribed to the Kinesis stream, pull frame messages, run object detection, and store the data.
       - Raw frames in Amazon S3 Buckets
-  - Same schema explained in current implementation's architecture
+        - Same schema explained in current implementation's architecture can be followed.
       - Detection metadata in Amazon RDS (PostgreSQL)
         - DBs can be sharded and scaled based on the index. e.g. index 1-10000 in db_shard_1 and 10001-20000 in db_shard_2
         - Only detection db can be sharded, since the data grows very fast, where as stream_sessions db can be made one global store.
   - End-to-End Traceability
     - Each detection result is linked to:
       - stream session_id